hku-casr/riscv-overlay/README.md

 ## Synthesize

-You can synthesize the processor by first instantiating a new project in ISE or Quartus II and then placing all the files inside the project.
+You can synthesize the processor by first instantiating a new project in ISE or Quartus II.
+Depending on whether you need the BAA and RPA instructions, you can then place the files from either the `basic` or the files other than `basic` into the project.